hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ## Creating the Grafana dashboard

 A Grafana dashboard can aggregate one or more panels using multiple sources.
-Thus, we can create a single dashboard with Server/Enclosure and Interconnect metrics panels.
+Thus, you can create a single dashboard with server/enclosure and interconnect metrics panels.

 Click on the Dashboards icon on the side menu and click **New dashboard.**

 ![](/img/image024.png)

-Click on **Add a new panel** to create a panel to visualize the first Virtual Connect module metrics.
+Click on **Add a new panel** to create a panel to visualize the first HPE Virtual Connect module metrics.

 In Data source, select **Influxdb-OV-Interconnect-Metrics**

 ![](/img/image025.png)

-For **Query options**, it is recommended to set **5m** as the minimum query interval to match the OneView API metrics sampling value of the interconnect interfaces (see below).
+For **Query options**, it is recommended to set **5m** as the minimum query interval to match the HPE OneView API metrics sampling value of the interconnect interfaces (see below).

 ![](/img/image026.png)